One of the most popular pieces of classical music for the Fourth of July fireworks is Tchaikovsky’s 1812 Overture.

 The work was well-known but had nothing to do with U.S. history until 1974 when Arthur Fiedler programmed it for the televised Boston Pops July 4th concert.
 The performance included cannons, bells, and the fireworks display on the Charles River.
 It became a staple for the Pops Independence Day concerts and continues to be performed as the finale for the fireworks.

 The National City Orchestra first performed a July 4th concert in 1979 on the west lawn of the U.S. Capitol in Washington, D.C.
 Its first telecast was two years later and has since been televised annually on PBS with a simulcast on NPR (National Public Radio).
 The program, A Capitol Fourth, includes guest artists and fireworks accompanied by, among other music selections, the 1812 Overture.
 Jack Everly conducts the orchestra and the United States Army Presidential Salute Battery is in charge of the live cannon fire.
 A Capitol Fourth is shown live with a repeat broadcast immediately following.

 Orchestra concerts taking place on July 4th all across the nation will include the 1812 Overture whether the concert is inside a concert hall or under the stars.
 Independence Day is not the only time Tchaikovsky’s overture is performed.
-It is a popular selection on orchestra programs all over the world, and is used in motion picture scores, television commercials and pop music.
+It is a popular selection of orchestra programs all over the world and is used in motion picture scores, television commercials, and pop music.

 The first known recording of it was in 1916 by London’s Royal Albert Hall Orchestra on the HMV (His Master’s Voice) label.
 Sir Landon Ronald, the conductor, was an early supporter of recordings.
 As with many live performances, recordings have been made with and without cannon fire.
 Performances happen with and without fireworks.
 In the United States though, it is still best known as being a part of the Fourth of July celebrations for more than 40 years.